History of the Central Intelligence Agency: Cuba

-The CIA welcomed Fidel Castro on his visit to DC and gave him a face to face briefing.
+The CIA welcomed Fidel Castro on his visit to Washington D.C. and gave him a face-to-face briefing.
 The CIA hoped that Castro would bring about a friendly democratic government and planned to curry his favor with money and guns.
 On December 11, 1959, a memo reached the DI's desk recommending Castro's "elimination".
 Dulles replaced the word "elimination" with "removal" and set the wheels in motion.
 By mid August 1960, Richard Bissell (then CIA's Deputy Director for Plans) sought, with the blessing of the CIA, to hire the Mafia to assassinate Castro.
 At the same time, his men were working on a parallel plan: recruiting a Cuban exile to assassinate him.
 A little while later, the FBI advised the CIA that it would be impossible to overthrow Castro with these chatty Cuban exiles.
 In the days before the Bay of Pigs and during the invasion, Richard Bissell lied to everyone.
 He lied to Adlai Stevenson and to the people commanding the mission, guaranteeing them air support while he lied to the President, promising success and minimal air support.

 The Taylor Board was commissioned to determine what went wrong in Cuba.
-The Board came to the same conclusion that the January 1961 President's Board of Consultants on Foreign Intelligence Activities, and many other reviews prior, had: that Covert Action had to be completely isolated from intelligence and analysis.
+The board came to the same conclusion that the January 1961 President's Board of Consultants on Foreign Intelligence Activities, and many other reviews prior, had: that Covert Action had to be completely isolated from intelligence and analysis.
 The Inspector General of the CIA investigated the Bay of Pigs.
 His conclusion was that there was a need to drastically improve the organization and management of the CIA.
 The Special Group (later renamed the 303 committee) was convened in an oversight role.

 Cuban Missile Crisis

-Subsequent to the shoot-downs of the may day U-2 reconnaissance plane and a later shoot down in China, Kennedy ordered a 45-day cessation of U-2 flights, including flights over Cuba that had recently discovered the first Soviet high altitude surface-to-air missile launcher site.
+Subsequent to the shoot-downs of the may day U-2 reconnaissance plane and a later shoot-down in China, Kennedy ordered a 45-day cessation of U-2 flights, including flights over Cuba that had recently discovered the first Soviet high altitude surface-to-air missile launcher site.
 There were fears of antagonism, and an election was around the corner.
-During this "photo gap", the CIA received a report from a source from Operation Mongoose, a road watcher describing covered tractor trailers moving that were shaped like large telephone poles.
-Control of U-2 flights was moved to the Air Force, and October 14 U-2 flights resumed.
-The Cuban Missile Crisis formally started the next day when American photo analysts identified R-12 1 Megaton MRBMs which could target parts of the east coast with its 2,000 km range.
-R-14s, which could target most of the continental US, as well as 9M21 tactical nukes had also been deployed.
+During this "photo gap", the CIA received a report from a source from Operation Mongoose, a road watcher describing covered tractor-trailers moving that were shaped like large telephone poles.
+Control of U-2 flights was moved to the Air Force, and on October 14, U-2 flights resumed.
+The Cuban Missile Crisis formally started the next day when American photo analysts identified R-12 1 Megaton MRBMs, which could target parts of the east coast with its 2,000 km range.
+R-14s, which could target most of the continental US, as well as 9M21 tactical nukes, had also been deployed.